 You are here:

-Mayor Stephanie Rawlings-Blake and the Baltimore Office of Promotion & The Arts celebrate the 16th annual Dr. Martin Luther King, Jr. Parade.
-The parade commemorates the life of civil rights leader and icon Dr. Martin Luther King, Jr. on Monday, January 18, 2016 at noon, with Grand Marshals Sonja Sohn of Rewired for Change and Justin Forsett,#29 Baltimore Ravens.
-Navasha Daya will sing the National Anthem.
+The Baltimore Office of Promotion & The Arts celebrated the annual Dr. Martin Luther King, Jr. Parade.
+The parade commemorated the life of civil rights leader and icon Dr. Martin Luther King, Jr. on Monday, January 16, 2017 at noon.

 For more information on the Dr. Martin Luther King, Jr. Parade, call 410-752-8632.